Ian-Blanshard/MP4-Coffee-Shop/README.md

 ![checkout page](/static/images/checkoutpage.jpg)

-The checkout page is the page where the user can fill out all the required details to complete thier order, it has a stripe card field which allows payment to be taken.
+The checkout page is the page where the user can fill out all the required details to complete their order, it has a stripe card field which allows payment to be taken.

 There is a summary of the order so they can ensure the correct items are in the bag.